juhaku/utoipa/examples/todo-warp/README.md

 Purpose of this `warp` demo is to mainly demonstrate how `utoipa` and `utoipa-swagger-ui` can be integrated with other frameworks as well.

+For security restricted endpoints the super secret api key is: `utoipa-rocks`.

 Just run command below to run the demo application and browse to `http://localhost:8080/swagger-ui/`.
 ```bash
 cargo run